janpeuker/awesome-tech-roles/README.md

 - [Write the Docs Interview Guide](https://www.writethedocs.org/hiring-guide/) - Write the Docs is a great resource on technical writing and has a role interview guide.

 #### Software Engineer (SWE)
-Similar to: Engineer, Software Developer, Software Development Engineer (SDE), Programmer, Coder, Tech Lead
+Similar to: Engineer, Software Developer, Software Development Engineer (SDE), Programmer, Coder, Tech Lead, Product Engineer

 See also: Site Reliability Engineer (SRE)